cruffenach/CRToast/README.md

 ### Setting Defaults

-There are sane defaults set for all properties, however you can set a default set of options for your application's notifications using `CWStatusBarNotificationManagers`'s `setDefaultOptions:`.
+There are sane defaults set for all properties, however you can set a default set of options for your application's notifications using `CRToastManagers`'s `setDefaultOptions:`.

 ## License